hldb/specs/store/README.md

 ## Operations

 Operations are used to update database states.
-They are added to entry payloads and read by the store to derive state.
+They are added to entry operations and read by the store to derive state.
 An operation is a map with an `op` field that has a string value.
 The operation encoding and additional fields are defined by the store specification.

 ```
 {